 A TWSE listed company may not impede, refuse, or evade the actions of the independent directors in the performance of their duties.
 As the independent directors deem necessary to the performance of their duties, they may request the board of directors to appoint relevant personnel, or may at their own discretion hire professionals to provide assistance.
 The related expenses will be borne by the TWSE listed company.

-A TWSE listed company shall establish a standard operational protocol for responding to requests from directors, covering issues such as personnel resources and required period for handling matters, and shall adequately and timely respond to requests from directors.
+A TWSE listed company shall establish a standard operational protocol for responding to requests from directors, covering issues such as personnel resources and required period for handling matters, and shall address requests from directors in accordance with such protocol.

 A TWSE listed company shall take out directors and supervisors liability insurance with respect to liabilities resulting from exercising their duties during their term of office.